Paneurhythmy in Tahlequah, OK!

 Proceed one block.
 On the right is the Community Building.

-Directions to the gazebo in Tahlequah.
+Directions to the gazebo in Norris Park of Tahlequah.

-At the north end of Main St. (a.k.a.
-Muskogee Ave., or old Highway 82) one will travel over the town branch bridge.
-Then they will find Northeastern Oklahoma State University (NSU) on the left side of the road.
-There, at the foot of the campus, will be a large grassy area.
+At the north end of Main St. one will travel over the town branch bridge.
+There they will find NSU on the left side of the road.
+At the foot of the campus, will be a large grassy area.
 This is Beta Field.
 Beta Pond is between this field and the creek, the town branch.
-Between Beta Field and Beta Pond was once found the gazebo, just behind the NSU president's home.
-The gazebo was torn down in early 2006.
+Between Beta Field and Beta Pond was once found the NSU gazebo, just behind the NSU president's home.
+This gazebo was torn down in early 2006.

 Directions to the Unitarian Congregation of Tahlequah.

 Located on the northeast corner of the intersection of College and Delaware Streets, this lovely building will be found one block west of the northwest corner of the Cherokee Courthouse Square in the center of Tahlequah.
+Lat.
+35.9139; Long. -94.9719

-For more information, contact Randolph at: 918 - 456 - 6018.
+For more information, contact Randolph at: 918 - 232 - 6622.

 "When you visit a friend who is working in the field,